top of page

 Q: How many times can we visit our kitten?

 A: To reduce the chances of any cross contamination, we send videos to potential new homes and post regular updates on social media while the kittens are young, and invite new families to visit after the kitten's first health check at 9 weeks old.
 You can then collect your kitten at 12-13 weeks old which will be a week after their final vaccination.
-We don't offer more than one visit as we have lots of families to juggle and limited time with all of the work that goes on behind the scenes caring for our animals.
+We can't offer more than one visit as we have lots of families to juggle and limited time with all of the work that goes on behind the scenes caring for our animals.
 We keep all new owners updated on their kitten's progress once they have been formally reserved.

 Q: What can I expect at our viewing, and what times can I visit?

-A: Viewings are offered Monday to Friday between 9:30am with the last visit time of 3:30pm.
+A: Viewings are offered Monday to Friday between 9:30am and 3:30pm.
 Viewings are booked in for an hour, as kittens are very playful but they also need to sleep a lot when they are growing.
 We'll often have more than one visit in a day, so this can tire the kittens out, therefore an hour is enough for them and for you to see their characters etc. You may play with and hold the kittens, and take as many photos and videos as you wish.
 Please try to limit visitors to your immediate family so that it's not overwhelming for the litter.
 Please also try to arrive on time as we often have several visits lined up and will not expect the next family to wait past their visit time.

 If you're unwell on the day of your visit, please re-schedule as it's very difficult for us to care for so many animas if we become ill.
+We also require shoes to be removed as you will be sharing the kittens' play area and they won't have full immunity from their vaccinations.

 Q: Will I need to take my kitten for a vet check once they join our home?